-Vigabatrin is an antiseizure drug given by mouth.
-It is the drug of choice when tuberous sclerosis complex is the cause of the spasms.
-There is not enough evidence to support that any other antiseizure drug or a ketogenic diet is effective.
+Vigabatrin is an antiseizure medication given by mouth.
+It is the medication of choice when tuberous sclerosis complex is the cause of the spasms.
+There is not enough evidence to support that any other antiseizure medication or a ketogenic diet is effective.

-Sometimes epilepsy surgery is done to eliminate the cause of the spasms.
+Sometimes epilepsy surgery Surgery In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more is done to eliminate the cause of the spasms.
 An area of the brain may be surgically removed if seizures are caused by only that one area and that area can be removed without significantly affecting the child's ability to function.

 Drugs Mentioned In This Article

 |Deltasone, Predone, RAYOS, Sterapred, Sterapred DS|